ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 25. We add some logic to handle the sign and a scale factor
 26. Finally, we log the newly decoded values to the console and HTML `<div>`
     1. To avoid confusing scrolling while values are streaming in, we append the newest reading at the top of the HTML page
-    2. Each reading is prepended with an epoch timestamp in milliseconds
+    2. Each reading is prepended with a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) in milliseconds
     3. Each reading is also prepended with:
-       1. `stable` if the reading is indicated as stable
+       1. `stable` if the reading is stable
-       2. `unstbl` if the reading is not indicated as stable
+       2. `unstbl` if the reading is not stable
     4. The reading including any scaling factor is printed
     5. The units are printed
     6. The media is printed